$CP$ violation in $b \to s \ell \ell$: a model independent analysis: A fit to all data

 \section{A fit to all $b \to s \ell \ell$ data}

-We start by performing a global fit to all $CP$ conserving data in $b \to s \ell \ell$ by assuming new physics WCs to be complex.
-The data includes the new measurements of $R_{K^0_S}$, $R_{K^{* +}}$ \cite{LHCb:2021lvy} and the updated measurements for several $B_s \to \phi \mu^+\mu^-$ observables \cite{bsphilhc3,LHCb:2021xxq}.
+We start by performing a global fit to all $CP$ conserving data in $b \to s \ell \ell$ ($\ell=e,\,\mu$) by assuming new physics WCs to be complex.
+The data includes the updated measurements of LFU ratios $R_K$ and $R_K^{*}$ \cite{LHCb:2022qnv,LHCb:2022zom} along with the branching ratio of $B_s \to \mu^+ \mu^-$ \cite{HFLAV:2022pwe}.
+For reasons mentioned in the Introduction, we do not include measurements of new LFU ratios $R_{K^0_S}$, $R_{K^{* +}}$ \cite{LHCb:2021lvy} in the fit.
+The fit also includes the updated measurements for several $B_s \to \phi \mu^+\mu^-$ observables \cite{bsphilhc3,LHCb:2021xxq}.
 We closely follow the methodology adopted in \cite{Alok:2022pjb} where the new physics couplings were assumed to be real.
 In this section, we intend to espy the following: \begin{itemize} \item The impact of the assumption of the complex coupling on the fit, i.e to spell out the differences between the real and complex fits by making use of the most updated data.

 \item The upper limit on the allowed parameter space of the new weak phases accredited by the current data.
 This will enable us to identify various $CP$ violating observables where large enhancement over the SM value is possible.